 Where the University processes other special categories of data, such as information about ethnic origin, sexual orientation, disability or religion or belief, this is for equal opportunities monitoring purposes.

-The University will not use data held in iTrent for any purpose other than that detailed above.
+The University will not use data held in iTrent for any purpose other than that previously detailed.

 The information collected and held in iTrent may be shared internally for the purposes mentioned above.
 This includes members of the HR team, your line manager (usually through MSS), department coordinators and members of senior management.
 Computing services staff also have security controlled access to your data which they require to complete their roles.